 Individuals pursuing this career path should have a bachelor’s degree in a biomedical-related field like medical technology or life science.
 They may also have to pass a licensing exam or meet other licensing requirements, depending on the job role and state requirements.

-Starting Your Career as a Clinical Research Associate
+Starting Your Career as a Clinical Research Professional

 The Foundation of Clinical Research program can offer students the skills and knowledge they need to advance medical knowledge and patient care through clinical trials.
 After completing this program, graduates will be equipped to conduct trials at research sites, like medical centers and hospitals; pharmaceutical, device or biotechnology companies; and contract research organizations.